 On-campus employment is work that takes place either at the school or at an off-campus location that is educationally affiliated with the school.
 The work can be for on-campus commercial business (such as a bookstore or cafeteria) as long as the work directly provides services for students.
 Commercial work located on-campus that does not directly involve services to students (such as construction work) does not qualify as on-campus employment.

-Since the primary purpose for being in the United States is to participate in an academic program of study, international students have limited ability to be employed while in F-1 status.
-F-1 students are normally only permitted to work on-campus.
-Off-campus employment is allowed only in cases of severe economic hardship or in emergent circumstances, and this type of employment requires authorization by USCIS.
-When school is in session, F-1 students can work up to 20 hours per week on campus, as long as they continue to be enrolled full-time in the program of study.
-During holidays, when school is not in session, F-1 students are permitted to work up to 40 hours per week on campus.
-On the day that classes begin, F-1 students must go back to working no more than 20 hours per week.
+While school is in session, you may be able to work up to 20 hours per week on campus, as long as you continue to be enrolled full-time in your program of study.
+During holidays, when school is not in session, you may be permitted to work up to 40 hours per week on campus.
+On the day that classes resume, you must go back to working no more than 20 hours per week.

-If an F-1 student plans to work on campus at MUSC, CGH must have a letter from the employing department/faculty member describing the employment and compensation and stating that the student will be working no more than 20 hours per week when school is in session.
+If you want work on campus at MUSC, you must provide the Center for Global Health with a letter from the employing MUSC department describing the employment, compensation, and a statement affirming that you will be working no more than 20 hours per week when school is in session.

 Curricular Practical Training (CPT)